 - Although some might argue the company could have done far more and much more quickly, perhaps it still acted reasonably.
 What do you think?

 Sometimes engaged employees go above and beyond in the interest of customer service, even if they have no “customers” to speak of.
 Kathy Fryman is one such employee.
 Fryman was a custodian for three decades at a 100-year-old school in the Augusta (KY) Independent School District.
 She was not just taking care of the school building, she was also taking care of the people inside.61 Fryman fixed doors that would not close, phones that would not ring, and alarms that did not sound when they should.
 She kept track of keys and swept up dirty floors before parents’ night.
 That was all part of the job of custodian, but she did much more.
 Fryman would often ask the nurse how an ill student was doing.
 She would check with a teacher about a kid who was going through tough times at home.
-If a teacher mentioned needing something, the next day it would show up on his or her desk.
-A student who needed something for class would suddenly find it in his or her backpack.
+If a teacher mentioned needing something, the next day it would show up on the teacher's desk.
+A student who needed something for class would suddenly find it in their backpack.
 Speaking of Fryman, district superintendent Lisa McCrane said, “She just has a unique way of making others feel nurtured, comforted, and cared for.”
 According to Fryman, “…I need to be doing something for somebody.”
 Fryman’s customers were not there to buy a product on which she would make a commission.
 Her customers were students and teachers, parents and taxpayers.
 Yet she provided the kind of service that all employers would be proud of, the kind that makes a difference to people every day.

 - Is there a way for a manager to find, develop, and encourage the next Fryman, or is the desire to “do something good for somebody” an inherent trait in some employees that is missing in others?